 Developer: Aurora Game Studios

-Link: Website (additional social media accounts linked to website)
+Links: Website (additional social media accounts linked to the website)

 - Single-player and multiplayer PvE and, at a later date, PvP experience